 Exodus is a beautiful wallet with huge potential if they fixed these few issues.

-A multi-crypto wallet I tried on desktop is Jaxx.
-With Jaxx you can use unique addresses.
+A multi-crypto wallet I tried on the desktop is Jaxx.
+With Jaxx, you can use unique addresses.
 Jaxx’s pin is weak but an adversary can only take advantage of that if they have access to your machine (with Exodus’ password it’s your machine or your email).